godaddy/out-of-band-cache/README.md

 - `maxAge`: The duration, in milliseconds, before a cached item expires
 - `maxStaleness`: The duration, in milliseconds, in which expired cache items are still served
 - `fsCachePath`: (Optional) file path to create a file-system based cache
+- `shouldCache`: (Optional) a function to determine whether or not you will cache a found item

 ## Instantiation